-Four degrees are granted by the University with specialization in education: Bachelor of Science in Education, Master of Education, Education Specialist, and Doctor of Education.
+Five degrees are granted by the University with specialization in education: Bachelor of Science in Education, Bachelor of Science in Early Childhood Care and Development, Master of Education, Education Specialist, and Doctor of Education.
 For the B.S. in Education degree, the student must select an area of specialization approved for teacher licensure by the state of Mississippi.
+The B.S. in Early Childhood Care and Development is a non-licensure program; therefore, students in this program do not have to be formally admitted to the Teacher Education Program (TEP).
+This degree is intended to prepare individuals for service as teabhers, leaders, and administrators in early childcare settings.

 Details concerning graduate programs are listed in the Graduate Catalog.